Dominic-C/colour-tracker/README.md

-# colour-tracker
+# colour tracker

-This source code tracks the largest object of a specified colour
+The colour tracker repository aims to provide basic examples of using opencv.
+Use cases here include colour tracking and object following via colour tracking.

 ## Camera Follower
 This source code controls 2 servos, one mounted on top of the other.
-This allows for the mounted camera to have 2 axis of freedom
+This allows for the mounted camera to have 2 axis of freedom.
+It is to be used for the object tracking project.

 ## Object tracking
 ### Requirements:
 * opencv 3.4.1
-* pyserial
+* pyserial for python3

 the object tracking file allows the camera (webcam or usb camera) to track an object of a unique colour.
-You'll have to alter the upper and lower limits of the colour detection parameters to suit the colour you wish to track. (a hot pink postit in my example)
+You'll have to alter the upper and lower limits of the colour detection parameters to suit the colour you wish to track. (a hot pink post-it in my example)

 ## Picamera object tracking
 ### Requirements: